 Asturias is celebrating triple unique ephemeris this year centered on Covadonga and its surroundings.
 There is the historic coincidence of three centenarians simultaneously: the Coronation of the Virgin of Covadonga, the creation of the National Park of the Mountain of Covadonga and the thirteenth centenary of the origins of the Kingdom of Asturias.
 Three Covadongas in one: the historical, the spiritual and the natural.
 Upon arrival royals were received by the Santa Cueva by the President of the Principality of Asturias and Government delegation of Asturias.

 Lady of Covadonga is a title of the Blessed Virgin Mary, and a Marian shrine devoted to her at Covadonga in the province of Asturias in North West Spain.
-At the Covadonga Anthem of the Virgin of Covadonga -which is exactly 100 years since its premiere-, by the piper José Ángel Hevia was recited.
+At the Covadonga Anthem of the Virgin of Covadonga -which is exactly 100 years since its premiere-, by the piper, José Ángel Hevia was recited.

 The archbishop of the Covadonga presented medals of the Virgin of Covadonga to the Princess of Asturias Leonor and Infanta Doña Sofía.

-Next the royal family saw burial mound of Don Pelayo.
+Next, the royal family saw burial mound of Don Pelayo.
 Don Pelayo is a sculpture of the Spanish artist Gerardo Zaragoza located on the esplanade of the Basilica of Santa Maria Real de Covadonga.
 The pedestal of the statue bears an inscription in Spanish:

 “Nuestra esperanza está en Cristo.
 Este pequeño monte will be the salvación de España.
 Crónica de Alfonso III” that means, “Our hope is in Christ.
 This little mountain will be the salvation of Spain.
 Chronicle of Alfonso III”.

-Then the royal family visited Basílica de Santa María la Real de Covadonga – a Catholic church located in Covadonga, Cangas de Onís, Asturias that was designated as basilica on September 11, 1901.
+Then the royal family visited Basílica de Santa María la Real de Covadonga – a Catholic church located in Covadonga, Cangas de Onís, Asturias that was designated as a basilica on September 11, 1901.
 The temple was designed by the German architect Roberto Frassinelli and built between 1877 and 1901 by architect Federico Aparici y Soriano.
 It is a Neo-Romanesque church made entirely of pink limestone.

 Then a Solemn Eucharist was held at the Basilica and after the ceremony royal family signed the holy book of Abbey.

-In the Basilica the Anthem of Asturias was recited by the band of Bagpipes of Cangas de Onís before honoring Princess of Asturias and Infanta Sofia.
+In the Basilica the Anthem of Asturias was recited by the band of Bagpipes of Cangas de Onís before honouring Princess of Asturias and Infanta Sofia.
 Two children of Cangas de Onís dressed in typical Asturian costumes presented floral bouquets to royal ladies.